 General key info..: [none]

-The Yubikey 4 we are using in this guide has 2 default PINs and a reset code option:
+The Yubikey 4 we are using in this guide has PGP smart card settings that include two default PINs and a Reset Code Option:

 Reset Code: Used in case you lose or forget your PINs and want to perform a reset and start over.

-Before setting up the PINs for your smartcard, it is important to have a safe place to store them.
-A password manager will help you generate, store (and label) each of the three PINs (PIN, admin PIN, and reset code) we'll be setting up.
-Some of the commands we'll be using may "time out" abruptly and force you to start over in entering a new PIN if you take slightly too long to type it, so it is recommended that you choose what these three PINs will be ahead of time.
-If you do not write down your PINs (or preferably, store them in your password manager), you will risk forgetting them.
+Before setting up the PINs for your smart card, it is important to have a safe place to store them.
+A password manager will help you generate, store (and label) each of the three PINs (PIN, admin PIN, and reset code) that you'll be setting up.
+If you take slightly too long to type some of the commands you'll be using, they may "time out" abruptly and force you to start over in entering a new PIN.
+So it is recommended that you choose these three PINs ahead of time.
+Write down your PINs (or preferably, store them in your password manager), so you don’t risk forgetting them.

 Don’t forget to save and label your PINs and reset code in your password manager.

-The risk of a password breach here is substantially lower than one for any of the passwords we use to log into our devices or online services; smartcards are forged with hardware mechanisms which limit the amount of incorrect PIN attempts that can be entered.
+The risk of a password breach here is substantially lower than one for any of the passwords you use to log into your devices or online services; smart cards are forged with hardware mechanisms that limit the number of incorrect PIN attempts that can be entered.
 Because of this, the horse race of password cracking can go no further than three attempts at guessing either the PIN or admin PIN.
 After attempts at gaining access to the PIN and admin PIN fail, the device is locked and its secrets are irreversibly wiped.

-Now we'll configure the smartcard to use the new PINs.
+Now you'll configure the smart card to use the new PINs.

 At the command line, run the “gpg2 --card-edit” command.